pcengines/apu2-documentation/docs/theory-of-operation.md

 - **Press `n` for iPXE boot string**

-  After power on, press `n` to enter iPXE boot menu.
+  After device restart, press `n` to enter iPXE boot menu.

-  > NOTE: If this option isn't available check if Network/PXE boot is `Enabled` in payload menu.
+  > NOTE: If this option isn't available check if *Network/PXE boot* is `Enabled` in payload menu.
 If not - enable it, save changes and restart device.

   Watch [Video](https://asciinema.org/a/240529) showing how to enter iPXE boot menu after power on.